hassio-addons/addon-plex/README.md

 Plex apps, e.g., the Samsung Tizen Plex app.

 This is not Plex its fault but is because of the Docker ecosystem, in which this add-on runs.
-Luckily, there is an option in Plex to help him with that, but it is a little hidden.
+Luckily, there is an option in Plex to help with that, but it is a little hidden.

 - Login to the Plex web interface.